dmitriano/Awl/README.md

     cmake ../../repos/Awl/ -G Ninja
     cmake --build . --parallel --target AwlTest --config RelWithDebInfo

-Compiling a separate source file:
+Compiling a separate source file (by example of VtsTest.cpp):

     cmake --build . --parallel --target CMakeFiles/AwlTest.dir/Tests/VtsTest.cpp.o

 ## Using GCC sanitizer

-To enable GCC sanitizer uncomment corresponding lines in CMakeLists.txt.
+To enable GCC sanitizer uncomment corresponding lines in CMake\AwlConfig.cmake.

-## Running the tests
+## Running the tests on Windows and Linux

 Remove "./" prefix on Windows and do not forget quotes on Linux: